Painting of Blessed Cecilia -

 Cecilia and the other sisters of St Sixtus.

-HOW THE LORD HEALED ANOTHER
+HOW THE LORD HEALED ANOTHER SOLITARY'S ARM BY ST DOMINIC'S MERITS

-THERE was
+THERE was another

-the diseased arm: as she presented it before him he blessed it with the sign of
+diseased arm: as she presented it before him he blessed it with the sign of the

-the cross, and then went his way, while she recovered its perfect use by his
+cross, and then went his way, while she recovered its perfect use by his

 merits.
 Both St Dominic and Brother Bertrand, who was with him, and saw and